Universality class of Ising critical states with long-range losses

-\paragraph{Competing long-range interactions and losses -- } Finally, we consider the scenario where long-range Ising interacitons, $\sum_{\langle i,j\rangle}\frac{J}{|i-j|^{1+\alpha}} \sigma^x_i \sigma^x_j$, compete with 'long-range' losses.
+\paragraph{Competing long-range interactions and losses -- } Finally, we consider the scenario where long-range Ising interactions, $\sum_{\langle i,j\rangle}\frac{J}{|i-j|^{1+\alpha}} \sigma^x_i \sigma^x_j$, compete with 'long-range' losses.
 Such term adds a $Jq^\alpha$ contribution to $P^{R/A}$~\cite{fisher1972critical,dutta2001phase,vodola2014kitaev, maghrebi2016causality}.
-This situation can be explicitly engineered following the Raman techniques mentioned in the introduction, in an optical cavity where the atoms couple to a photon which is not far detuned from resonance~\cite{hung2016quantum,kushal}, or, more directly, considering non-local losses in trapped ions where long-range interactions naturally occur .
 By inspection of Eqs.~\eqref{eqP}, we realize that for $\alpha>2$ we recover the same scaling discussed above for 'long-range' losses with $\alpha>1$.
 For $\alpha<2$, instead, we find a leading scaling $P^{R/A}\sim Jq^\alpha$, since long-range interactions suppress at small momenta the contribution of non-local losses in the spectral sector ($z=\alpha/2$).
 This is equivalent to the critical scaling of a long-range interacting Ising model driven by a $\propto \Gamma_1q^\alpha$ Markovian noise, and it is a limit where classical and quantum vertices scale alike, $u_{c,q}\sim q^{3\alpha/2-d}$.
-Such quantum scaling regime is formally equivalent to a critical zero-temperature long-range interacting Ising model~\cite{fisher1972critical,dutta2001phase}, and it shares with that the same upper and lower critical dimensions.
-Consistently, we find the same correlation length critical exponent in leading order $\epsilon$ expansion, $\nu=1/\alpha+\epsilon/(3\alpha^2)$. \\
+Such quantum scaling regime is formally equivalent to a critical zero-temperature long-range interacting Ising model~\cite{fisher1972critical,dutta2001phase}.
+The associated critical dimensions and exponents are summarized in Table~\ref{tabella} ({they do not hold for $d=3$}).

-\paragraph{Conclusions -- } An overview of non-equilibrium criticality in the presence of 'long-range' losses is displayed in Tab.~\ref{tabella}.
-The central result is the existence of a non-equilibrium scaling regime governed by a Langevin equation with a noise $\propto q^\alpha$, and with competing inertial and frictional kinetic terms.
-We have argued that this can be regarded as a dissipative analogue of the universality class of critical long-range Ising models.

-On the whole, our work shows that spatial tunable dissipation could offer a route to guide the exploration of criticality in open systems beyond current paradigms.
-For instance, a promising direction of research consists in focusing on richer driven-open platforms, where incoherent losses/pumps and dephasing channels compete and can acquire non-local spatial character.
-For example, an extension of the universality class of driven-open condensates with $O(2)$ order parameter~\cite{Sieberer2013, Sieberer2014,altman2015two,Marino2016,zamora2017tuning}, naturally appears as an intriguing perspective. \\